 - A Vancouver couple arranged a $325,000 reverse mortgage and allocated: $100,000 for a son going through a divorce; $100,000 for a son looking to grow his prosperous business; and $100,000 for a son with a struggling business.
 The remaining $25,000 was allocated to a family trip.

 Reverse Mortgages are designed exclusively for senior homeowners 55 and older:

 - You can receive up to 55% of your home’s value (determined by appraised value and your age(s)

 - You receive the money tax-free, since it is a loan so it is not added to your taxable income.

 - No payments required while you or your spouse live in your home; amount becomes due when you sell.

 - Your estate is well-protected.
 You can save on taxes, e.g. if you decide to buy non-registered investments such as GICs or mutual funds.

-Accessing some of the value of your home through the CHIP Reverse Mortgage Plan may be an option for you.
+Accessing some of the value of your home through a Reverse Mortgage may be an option for you.
 Stay in your home, and access funds to help your children.

 Why not start the ball rolling and call or e-mail Terry Lynch today,

 if you qualify, you could have up to 55% of your property’s value in your bank account within a very short time.